tercen/immunophenotyping_guide/docs/3_2_Adjust_UMAP.md

 # UMAP

-UMAP (Uniform Manifold Approximation and Projection) is a nonlinear dimensionality reduction technique that preserves global and local structures, making it useful for visualizing high-dimensional data.
+UMAP (Uniform Manifold Approximation and Projection) is a nonlinear dimensionality reduction technique that preserves global and local structures, making it useful for visualising high-dimensional data.

 ## Open the Filter